AI washing in SaaS: which claim patterns should buyers check?

 Fully automated, zero manual effort, or no human required List of tasks the AI handles without human input, list of tasks that still require human review, error rate in production, and escalation path for AI errors.
 Which tasks still require a human to review or correct the AI output before it is used?

-GDPR-ready, HIPAA-compliant, SOC 2 certified, or ADA-compliant (as a product feature) Third-party audit report, scope of the audit, which systems and configurations are covered, and which compliance obligations remain with the buyer rather than the vendor.
+GDPR-ready, HIPAA-compliant, SOC 2 report-backed, or ADA-compliant (as a product feature) Third-party audit report, scope of the audit, which systems and configurations are covered, and which compliance obligations remain with the buyer rather than the vendor.
 Is this compliance certification scoped to the vendor's own infrastructure, and what does our team still need to implement independently?

 AI learns from your data and improves over time Description of how the model is updated, whether customer data is used to train a shared or customer-specific model, how improvement is defined and measured, and data retention terms.
 Is our data used to train a model that also improves other customers' instances, and how is improvement defined and measured?